let4be/crusty/main/README.md

   Additional optimizations are possible to further improve this(mostly better html parsing, there are tasks that do not require full DOM parsing, this implementation does full DOM parsing mostly for the sake of extensibility and configurability)

-  Additionally, `Crusty` has small and predictable memory footprint and is usually cpu/network bound.
+  `Crusty` has small, stable and predictable memory footprint and is usually cpu/network bound.
 There is no GC pressure and no war over memory.

 - Scalability

   Each `Crusty` node is essentially an independent unit which we can run hundreds of in parallel(on different machines of course), the tricky part is job delegation and domain discovery which is solved by a high performance sharded queue-like structure built on top of clickhouse(huh!).

-  One might think, "clickhouse? wtf?!" but this DB is so darn fast while providing rich querying capabilities, indexing, filtering.
+  One might think "clickhouse? wtf?!" but this DB is so darn fast(while providing rich querying capabilities, indexing, filtering), so it seems like a good fit.

-  The idea is basically a huge sharded table where each domain belongs to some shard(`crc32(domain_name) % number_of_shards`), now each `Crusty` instance can read from a unique subset of all those shards while can write to all of them(so called domain discovery).
+  The idea is basically a huge sharded table where each domain belongs to some shard(`crc32(domain_name) % number_of_shards`), now each `Crusty` instance can read from a unique subset of all those shards while can write to all of them(so-called domain discovery).
-  I.e. each shard is readable by only one `Crusty` instance by a single thread(it's important, to avoid interference in multi-node setups).

   On moderate installments(~ <16 nodes) such systems is viable as this, although if someone tries to take this to a mega-scale dynamic shard manager might be required...

   There is additional challenge of domain discovery deduplication in multi-node setups, - right now we dedup locally and on clickhouse(AggregatingMergeTree) but the more nodes we add the less efficient local deduplication becomes